Contributing

 Once you clone the repo locally and install Databricks CLI you can run labs CLI commands from the root of the repository.

-Similar to other databricks cli commands we can specify Databricks profile to use with --profile
+Similar to other Databricks CLI commands, we can specify the Databricks profile to use with --profile

 .